Skip To Main Content

 • At least one of the three components must be a serving of fruit and/or vegetables.
 Students are allowed to choose up to one serving of each type of fruit and/or vegetable.

-• Only one serving of each food item is allowed (e.g. one apple, one milk, etc.).
+• Only one serving of each food item is allowed (e.g. one apple, one piece of bread, one milk, etc.).
+Students may only take one entrée.

 • Students are not required to take an entrée as long as they take three other components.